LG125YT/Hummus.py/README.md

 # Hummus.py

-This is an asynchronous wrapper currently in version 1.1.0!
+This is an asynchronous wrapper currently in version 1.1.2!

 You can read the official documentation.
-It is unfinished, so you can currently find it in the `docs` folder of the [Github](https://github.com/LG125YT/Hummus.py) or [Gitlab](https://gitlab.com/lg125yt/hummus.py) repository.
+It is unfinished, so you can currently find it in the `docs` folder of the [Github](https://github.com/LG125YT/Hummus.py).
+The [Gitlab](https://gitlab.com/lg125yt/hummus.py) repository is currently unmaintained.
 We will have a ReadTheDocs page soon.

 ## Installation

-You can do `pip install hummus2016.py` to install Hummus.py as a package (you can also use its mirror package, `hmus`), or you can import it manually by downloading the files at [the GitLab repository.](https://gitlab.com/lg125yt/hummus.py)
+You can do `pip install hummus2016.py` to install Hummus.py as a package (you can also use its mirror package, `hmus`), or you can import it manually by downloading the files from the repository.

 ## Getting started